(2011-08-07) Basic chemical accounting:

 form of white phosphorus.

-A more sensible substance of reference would have been black phosphorus,
+A better reference would have been black phosphorus,

 the only thermodynamically